+WCFTR’s holdings in radio and television contain viewing and listening copies as well as paper documentation.
 Radio and television productions from the 1940s, 1950s, and 1960s make up the core of the WCFTR collection but significant holdings in more contemporary media are also represented.
-Anthology dramas, television documentaries, comedies, action/adventure, and variety shows can all be found at the WCFTR.
+Researchers can find many genres at WCFTR, from anthology dramas and television documentaries to comedies and variety shows.
+Collection highlights include: